-The lawyers at Johnson // Becker have recovered millions of dollars in settlements and trial verdicts for thousands of hardworking American individuals and families.
+Johnson // Becker has recovered millions of dollars in settlements and trial verdicts for thousands of hardworking American individuals and families.

-To learn how we can help you and your family, please contact us for a Free Case Evaluation.
+To learn more about unpaid overtime lawsuits and how we can help you and your family, please contact us for a Free Case Evaluation.
 We would be honored to speak with you and will respond promptly to every inquiry we receive.Get a Free Case Review

-Learn more about our Unpaid Wages & Overtime practice by following the links below:
+Learn more about our unpaid wages and overtime practice by following the links below:

 - Fair Labor Standards Act (FLSA) – Learn about the federal laws created to protect you.